posixfan/Responder-Honeypot/README.md

   -h, --help         show this help message and exit --name NAME        The name that LLMNR/mDNS is requesting (short name, not FQDN).
 By default, randomly generated name.
-  --timeout TIMEOUT  Timeout between requests (the default is 10 seconds) --email            Send an email alert
-  --logs LOGS        A file for saving events of detected attacks
+  --timeout TIMEOUT  Timeout between requests (the default is 10 seconds) --email            Send email notifications --telegram         Send Telegram notifications --logs LOGS        A file for saving events of detected attacks
 </pre>